 - So consumers have time to think about their mortgage choice before being charged their appraisal fee.
 (No fees collected until after the borrower gets a copy of their Good Faith Estimate.)

 - Figures on the Good Faith Estimate still have a very small amount of variability.
 It is more or less what it has been.
-So no hanky-panky with changes can happen, large fines will be levied and the lender will have to pay them if these figures are tampered with.
+So no hanky-panky with last-minute changes.
+Large fines will be levied and the lender will have to pay them if these figures are tampered with.

 - So all the closing paperwork is thoroughly checked and disclosed to the borrower well in advance of the closing.
 (The current rule is one business day.
 The new rule is three business days.)